BinTianqi/OwnDroidDocs/docs/ManagedProfile.md

 Work profile is a kind of user, you will see your work profile when you `pm list users`

-OwnDroid will hide this feature if Device owner is activated

-::: tip
+::: info

-As default, [Install from unknown source](UserRestriction#Application) will be disabled in work profile
+[User restriction: Install from unknown source](UserRestriction#Application) is enabled by default

 :::